 How do you cook in a pie iron?

-Before making your mountain pies, you’ll first need to wipe them out with a clean cloth and grease each pan.
+Before making your mountain pies, you’ll first need to wipe your pie iron out with a clean cloth and grease each pan.
 Make certain you get into the corners.
-Then, follow any of the recipe ideas below.
-Latch them shut and stick on a hot bed of coals or on your grill.

 Once you think your pie is finished cooking, remove from the fire or grill, open the latch and check to see if it’s done.
 Make sure you check the other side before flipping your pie out onto a plate.

-Read more: Top 10 PORTABLE FIRE PITS for RVs and Camping
+✰ READ MORE ✰ Top 10 PORTABLE FIRE PITS for RVs and Camping

 Can you use a pudgy pie iron over your camp stove or barbecue grill?